top of page

 Ecommerce website optimization quick checklist

-• Continually improve product page design and descriptions
+• Continually check your product page for up-to-date images and descriptions

 • Optimize your site's navigation so shoppers know where to go and for what